-(e) Notwithstanding any contrary provision in this section, the immunities and prohibitions on sanctions of a health care provider are solely reserved for actions taken pursuant to this part and those health care providers may be sanctioned for conduct and actions not included and provided for in this part if the conduct and actions do not comply with the standards and practices set forth by the Medical Board of California.
+(c) Notwithstanding any contrary provision in this section, the immunities and prohibitions on sanctions of a health care provider are solely reserved for actions taken pursuant to this part, and those health care providers may be sanctioned for conduct and actions not included and provided for in this part if the conduct and actions do not comply with the standards and practices set forth by the Medical Board of California.

-443.14. (a) Knowingly altering or forging a request for medication to end an individual's life without his or her authorization or concealing or destroying a rescission of a request for medication is punishable as a felony if the act is done with the intent or effect of causing the individual's death.
+443.15.443.16. (a) Knowingly altering or forging a request for an aid-in-dying drug to end an individual's life without his or her authorization or concealing or destroying a withdrawal or rescission of a request for an aid-in-dying drug is punishable as a felony if the act is done with the intent or effect of causing the individual's death.

-(b) Knowingly coercing or exerting undue influence on an individual to request medication for the purpose of ending his or her life or to destroy a rescission of a request is punishable as a felony.
+(b) Knowingly coercing or exerting undue influence on an individual to request an aid-in-dying drug for the purpose of ending his or her life or to destroy a withdrawal or rescission of a request is punishable as a felony.